Palash90/site-assets/target/blogs/iron-learn/iron-learn-9.md

 I had occassional machine crashes due to overheating and every time that happened training starts from scratch.
 This was a huge waste of time and resources.
 So, I added a save/load mechanism to resume the learning from the last saved checkpoint.
 The machine can now take a pre-saved model and can start from there.

 ### The Error Oscillation
 No matter how small learning rate I chose, the training always was getting stuck into the error oscillation loop.
-At one point, it occured to me that, if I choose very small learning rate like 0.000001 I could save the training but definitely, that would take me longer.
+At one point, it occurred to me that, if I choose very small learning rate like 0.000001 I could save the training but definitely, that would take me longer.
 Then I thought, what if I can gradually decrease the learning rate programatically.
 I did some research on my thoughts and found about Cosine Annealing.
 I applied the cos learning decay function and it started showing smooth learning.

 ```python
 decay_factor = 0.5 * (1 + math.cos(math.pi * i / (epochs+epoch_offset)))